 Top 10 Warning Signs of Cancer in Pets

-November is National Pet Cancer Awareness Month.
-Each year, more than six million dogs and cats are diagnosed with cancer.
+November is Pet Cancer Awareness Month.
+Each year, more than six million dogs and six million cats are diagnosed with cancer.
 Cancer is the leading cause of death in pets beyond middle age.
-Knowing what to look for can help with early detection.
-As with people, early detection can make a difference.
+Knowing what to look for can help with early detection, and as with people, make a difference.
 Following are the top 10 warning signs of cancer in companion animals.
 If you notice any of these signs in your pet, please consult a veterinarian.

 - Abnormal swellings that persist or continue to grow

 Pet your pet!
 This is the best way to find lumps, bumps, or swellings that could be anywhere on the body.

 Non-healing sores can be a sign of infection or cancer.
 Your veterinarian can determine the reason why the sore is not healing.

 If your pet is not on a diet, but is losing weight, illness could be to blame.

 It is not normal for pets to lose their appetite.
 This may be a sign of illness.